 In the early '80s, Morgan toured the nightclub circuit and was an opening act for various musicians including Billy ThunderKloud & the Chieftones, Jeannie Seely, and Jack Greene.
 She was even a backing vocalist for George Jones.
 After a couple of record deals that resulted in decent singles, Morgan signed with RCA Records.

 Morgan's first single with RCA, "Trainwreck of Emotion," debuted in 1988 and hit No. 20 on the Billboard country chart.
 Her first album, Leave the Light On, included multiple top 10 hits ("Dear Me," "Out of Your Shoes") as well as her first No. 1 song, "Five Minutes."
+She scored additional No. 1's with "What Part of No" and "I Didn't Know My Own Strength."

 With her classic songs of heartbreak, healing, and independence, Morgan continues to influence rising country artists.